 - Supervise, direct and control all the law work of the Metropolitan Government;

 - Furnish legal advice to the Mayor, the Council, all officers, departments, boards and commissions concerning matters related to their official powers and duties;

 - Collect all debts, taxes, and accounts due the government;

 - Prepare or approve all written instruments including contracts, bonds, deeds, and leases;

 - Prepare or assist with the preparation of all ordinances;

 - Handle all insurance and risk management.

 Metropolitan Government is self-insured for most potential losses.
 Therefore, the Department's work may include the review and settlement of a small claim and extend to complicated litigation carried through an entire appellate procedure.
 The great majority of the Department's work, both litigation and client services, is handled in-house.
 On occasion, outside attorneys with a particular expertise are engaged to assist the Department's attorneys.
-During 2011 the Department received over 241 new litigation matters, more than 337 new Administrative Hearings, over 1453 new contracts for review or preparation, and more than 792 new requests for client advice.
-The Claims Division received over 1834 new claims for review.
-At present, there are 31 attorneys, an insurance/claims manager, and 2 claims representatives who are responsible for the performance of these duties.
+During 2015 the Department received approximately 185 new litigation matters, 109 new administrative hearings, 1982 new contracts and 410 pieces of legislation for review or preparation, and more than 425 new requests for client advice.
+The Claims Division received over 1080 new claims for review.
+At present, there are 32 attorneys, an insurance/claims manager and 2 claim representatives who are responsible for the performance of these duties.
 They are assisted by paralegals and other administrative staff.

-Our offices are open from 8 AM until 5 PM and we may be reached by e-mail or in person at the Metro Historic Courthouse, Suite 108, Nashville, TN 37219.
+Our offices are open from 8 AM until 5 PM and you may email us or visit in person at the Metro Historic Courthouse, Suite 108, Nashville, TN 37219.